raul23/parsing-wikipedia/README.rst

 |

-Since the code for the ``extract_place()`` function is simple, all three methods will be explained here instead of doing it separately like it was donne for the DOB/DOD extraction methods from `Part 3 <#part-3-get-the-dob-and-dod>`_.
+Since the code for the ``extract_place()`` function is simple, all three methods will be explained here instead of doing it separately like it was done for the DOB/DOD extraction methods from `Part 3 <#part-3-get-the-dob-and-dod>`_.

 .. code-block:: python